taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 9

 Asoka suddenly appears next to them, placing a warning hand on both Minka and Rhee's mouths.
+A cuttlefish mechapet is wrapped around Asoka's neck.
 Rhee freezes in terror; Min grabs Soka's hand in a combative knee-jerk reaction before controlling herself.

 **Rhee: "Aaaah!
 Oh jeez, Soka, I'm not used to your camou yet, can't you at least throw us your breath??"**

 We see a faint smile behind layers of translucent face veil, as the front of Asoka's traditional Biononymous clothing morphs to create the letters "Maybe I'll get a bell."
+The cuttlefish mechapet oozes forward to sit on Asoka's shoulder and chirps at Rhee.

+**Cuttlefish Mechapet: "We're silent, like ninjas!"

+**Rhee: "Good for you, Iri."**

+Even though Rhee tries to act annoyed, she can't help reaching over to pet Iri.

 **Min: "Haha, you found us!
 Were you able to analyse the plants?"**

 The three teens stand in a circle with their hands palm-to-palm.

-*Asoka: "So, yes, I was able to analyse them, but...these plants are *really* weird."*
+*Asoka: "So, yes, I was able to analyse them, but...these plants are **really** weird."*

 *Min: "What do you mean?"*

 ### Page 10

-*Asoka: "What I *mean*, is, even though these plants are growing more slowly, and they *look* like runts, their nutrient content is off the charts!
-Calcium, potassium, zinc, iron, protein, they're all elevated to about 20 percent more than the crops we planted."*
+*Asoka: "What I **mean**, is, even though these plants are growing more slowly, and they **look** like runts, their nutrient content is off the charts!
+Calcium, potassium, zinc, iron, protein, they're all elevated to about 20 percent more than the crops we originally planted."*

-*Rhee: "Wait, are you telling us...that the mystery crops are *better* than the fancy proprietary crops the ISE Corps buys from Space Consortium?"*
+*Rhee: "Wait, are you telling us...that the mystery crops are **better** than the fancy proprietary crops the ISE Corps buys from Space Consortium?"*

 Min suddenly grips both Asoka and Rhee's hands tightly.

-*Min: "Oh...my...BUTTS, you know what this means??"*
+*Min: "Oh...my...BUTTS, you know what this **means**??"*

 *Rhee: "Min, you're hurting my hand."*